odoo/odoo/doc/reference/javascript_reference.rst

       be replaced by a list of script tags pointing to the js files

 - if we are not in *debug=assets* mode,
-    - the css files will be concatenated and minified, then splits into files with no more than 4096 rules (to get around an old limitation of IE9).
-Then, we generate as many stylesheet tags as necessary
+    - the css files will be concatenated and minified, then a stylesheet tag is generated
     - the js files are concatenated and minified, then a script tag is generated

 Note that the assets files are cached, so in theory, a browser should only load